Assassination of Archduke Franz Ferdinand: Salonika trial (spring 1917)

 From late 1916 into early 1917, secret peace talks took place between Austria-Hungary and France.
 There is evidence that parallel discussions were held between Austria-Hungary and Serbia with Prime Minister Pašić dispatching his righthand man Stojan Protić and Regent Alexander dispatching his confidant Colonel Petar Živković to Geneva on secret business.
 Charles I of Austria laid out Austria-Hungary's key demand for returning Serbia to the control of the Serbian Government in exile: that Serbia should provide guarantees that there be no further political agitation emanating from Serbia against Austria-Hungary.

 For some time, Regent Alexander and officers loyal to him had planned to get rid of the military clique headed by Apis, as Apis represented a political threat to Alexander's power.
 The Austro-Hungarian peace demand gave added impetus to this plan.
-On 15 March 1917 Apis and the officers loyal to him were indicted, on various false charges unrelated to Sarajevo (the case was retried before the Supreme Court of Serbia in 1953 and all defendants were exonerated), by Serbian Court Martial on the French-controlled Salonika front.
+On 15 March 1917 Apis and the officers loyal to him were indicted, on various false charges unrelated to Sarajevo (the case was retried before the Supreme Court of Serbia in 1953 and all defendants were exonerated), by Serbian Court Martial on the French-controlled Salonica front.

 On 23 May Apis and eight of his associates were sentenced to death; two others were sentenced to 15 years in prison.
 One defendant died during the trial and the charges against him were dropped.
 The Serbian High Court reduced the number of death sentences to seven.
 Regent Alexander commuted four of the remaining death sentences, leaving just three death sentences in place.

 Amongst those tried, four of the defendants had confessed their roles in Sarajevo and their final sentences were as follows:

 In justifying the executions, Prime Minister Pašić wrote to his envoy in London: "...Dimitrijević (Apis) besides everything else admitted he had ordered Franz Ferdinand to be killed.
 And now who could reprieve them?"

 As the three condemned men were driven to their execution, Apis remarked to the driver: "Now it is clear to me and clear to you too, that I am to be killed today by Serbian rifles solely because I organized the Sarajevo outrage."

 Vojislav Tankosić died in battle in late 1915 and so was not put on trial.